GitGuardian/ggshield/README.md

 # Pre-push

+> ⚠ Pre-push hooks will not scan more than a 100 commits to avoid developer interruption.
+> In case there are more than a 100 commits in a push the hook will be skipped.

 Pre-push hooks are executed just before `git push` sends data to the remote host.
 It will pickup and scan the range of commits between the local ref and the origin ref.